Donwulff/FNIRSI-1013D-1014D-Hack/notes.md

 [SD card emulation](https://github.com/froloffw7/FNIRSI-1013D-1014D-Hack) in a separate fork, according to [explanation](https://www.eevblog.com/forum/testgear/fnirsi-1013d-100mhz-tablet-oscilloscope/msg4326355/#msg4326355) this is SD-card emulations for QEMU emulator allowing testing and reverse-engineering the ARM firmware on a desktop.

 The unique important part for 1014D is the [physical knob controller](https://github.com/pecostm32/FNIRSI-1013D-1014D-Hack/blob/main/Schematics/1014D/Scope_1014D_User_Interface.png) which gladly shows all the wiring - looks like it connects with RX/TX USART to the MCU, so first step could be reverse-engineering that protocol.

+### NOTES TO SELF

+ESPRESSIF ESP32-WROVER-B uses CH343CDC driver.
+NOT the CH343SER driver, that'll bring down the entire Remote Desktop Infrastructure node, don't do that.